tfabris/BlueGigaEmpeg/README.md

   and see if you get play/pause/next/previous commands, and track titles, with that.

-- If your smartphone works, and the empeg does not, double check that the serial port is actually working on the empeg docking sled, and that none of its wires have pulled out of the docking connector.
+- If AVRCP commands work with your smartphone, but the empeg does not, double check that the serial port is actually working on the empeg docking sled, and that none of its wires have pulled out of the docking connector.

 - Verify that you get good serial port messages from the empeg when you connect the RS-232 serial cable directly from your computer to the empeg